 Jessica Naples was born in Fremont, California and raised in Youngstown, Ohio.
 She received a BS from Kent State University in 2009 and a MFA from The Ohio State University in 2014.
 Her work explores the space between image and language, specifically that of photography and poetry.
 She is one third of The Page Collective, an artist collaboration group that facilitates community engagement through site-specific installations.
-Since 2014, she has been head of photography and design at Ann Hamilton Studio.
+In addition to her own creative work, she is the studio & project manager at Ann Hamilton Studio and the production assistant at Cheer Up Press.

 We are afraid to forget and to be forgotten: we collect, catalog and archive so that we may know what came before and that we might be remembered.
 Our lives are built on this premise; whether for show or for sentiment, much can be said about the things we keep.
 We don’t save unwanted things.
 We rid our homes of the old, the used, the unnecessary.
 We bury our embarrassments.
 Memory is slippery, unstable and fragile, while these objects of our disregard are concrete presences.
 My work invests attention in life’s cast-offs.
 I am interested in the relation between these physical things, the social and personal memories they contain, the words we use to name them and the snapshots that serve as their record.
 My material is found in these images, descriptions, and display.
 And in them is the recall of our lives.